 The People's Liberation Army (PLA): An Executive Education Course for Analysts and Practitioners

-NBR is pleased to announce the dates for two upcoming sessions of the People’s Liberation Army (PLA) Executive Education Course.
+NBR is pleased to announce the date for the upcoming session of the People’s Liberation Army (PLA) Executive Education Course.
 This course explores the history, strategic culture, and impact of China’s PLA as an increasingly global actor.

 This graduate-level, three-day course—held in-person in Washington, D.C.—includes interactive seminar-style classes, working lunches, and a simulation exercise, led by world-class PLA experts.
 Chad Sbragia, former Deputy Assistant Secretary of Defense for China, will serve as the course’s senior mentor.